symfony/symfony-docs/cookbook/security/voters.rst

                 return false;
             }

-            // we know $subject is a Post object, thanks to supports /** @var Post $post */
+            // you know $subject is a Post object, thanks to supports /** @var Post $post */
             $post = $subject;